pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Population Trajectory
 Unfished equilibrium spawning output ($B_0$) is estimated to be 20,262 trillion eggs (16,291–24,232 trillion eggs).
 The $B_0$ estimate is not directly comparable to estimates made in previous assessments, which assumed no fecundity relationship, and thus calculated $B_0$ in terms of biomass rather than egg production.
 Spawning biomass is estimated to have remained stable until the mid-1960s and then declined in the 1970s to about 80% in the mid-1980s, followed by a slower decline under the lower catch levels in the 2000s (Table \ref{tab:ts};  Figure \ref{fig:spawnout}).
 While the spawning output of the stock has declined near linearly since 1975, total biomass has stabilized in recent decades around ~85,000 mt.
 The estimated spawning output in 2023 is 8.273 trillion eggs (5.346-11.201 trillion eggs), which represents a stock status (depletion level) of 41% (33%-49%; Table \ref{tab:projections}, Figure \ref{fig:relspawnout}).
 The new depletion estimated for 2013 is 43.6%, which is significantly lower than the 74.2% estimated for 2013 in the previous assessment.

-Twelve-year projections predict that the population is unlikely to experience a large increase in spawning output or spawning biomass in the near future, if the full \gls{acl} is taken each year (Figure \ref{fig:spawnnout_forcast}; Figure \ref{fig:relspawnout_forcast}).
+Twelve-year projections predict that the population is unlikely to experience a large increase in spawning output or spawning biomass in the near future, if the full \gls{acl} is taken each year.

 <!--chapter:end:33results.Rmd-->